alifa26/Med-Plus/README.md

 my graduation project .
 medical services app .

+built with fluter and firebase using bloc for state management .

 ## App Services :
  - request ambulance car by sharing user location